Vangmay/jsPsych/README.md

 ```
 npm start
 ```
 Enter `localhost:3000` in your browser as the npm indicates project running.
-If the website is able to interact as the demo, the environment are set up successfully.
+The website should interact as the demo, except that it displays the results at the end, instead of jumping to Prolific.

 ### Integrate OpenAI API
 #### Get your own [OpenAI key](https://platform.openai.com/docs/quickstart).